Messages not syncing on Mac

 - Restart the two devices once again and check the iMessage app on your Mac to see if the problem is fixed.

-Method 4: Sign out and then back in
+How to Update Messages on Mac: Sign out and then back in

 Another possible solution that may potentially get rid of any temporary bugs that may be causing the update problem is to sign out of the Messages app on your Mac and then sign back in after a few moments.